deejaygraham/sketchnoting-for-developers/draft.md

 # Questions

-Not given this talk very much so there are bugs in it.
+I've not given this talk very much so there are bugs in it.
 If you find one please let me know.

 # Photo Credits